Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

 Both of these steps were done in the Lambda layer of the neural network.
 This layer allows us to modify the data without having to run a batch preprocessing job on the raw data.

-I also had read from some individuals on the forums that further reshaped their image to be 64x64.
+I also had read from some individuals on the forums who further reshaped their image to be 64x64.
 They claimed this significantly reduced the training time, without degrading the performance.
 I chose not to do this for severals reasons.
 The first of which is that I thought it would be troublesome, and I did not know of a way to do it with a Lambda layer.